SwissLife-OSS/Confix/README.md

 # Components

-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/3) about this section.
+> **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/3) about this section.**

 In Confix, "components" are a key construct designed to streamline shared code usage.
 A typical use case involves shared packages that contain reusable code, such as a logging module that's frequently used across multiple applications or (micro)services.